GrenDrake/ggasm/README.md

 Floating point support is currently experimental and needs further testing.

-There are a few notable features that have not yet been implemented yet:

-* Labels and constants cannot currently be used in data statements

 ## Building

 To build GGASM, you should use Gradle; the Gradle wrapper is included (either gradlew or gradlew.bat depending on platform).